20c/vaping/README.md

 Vaping was started after years of frustration from dealing with perl and environment management for smokeping.
-It's a simple python daemon which uses green threads to poll for input and send output through plugins.
+It's a simple python daemon which uses asyncio to poll for input and send output through plugins.

-It has a standalone mode to direvapingy serve realtime graphs, or can use ZeroMQ to distribute.
+It has a standalone mode to directly serve realtime graphs, or can use ZeroMQ to distribute.